evans-ye/flink-statefun/statefun-e2e-tests/README.md

 * Finally, wrap the ``CommandInterpreterFn`` as an HTTP endpoint using a simple web container.
 The endpoint should listen on 8000 port(aligned with the ``module.yaml`` setting).

 ### Step 3: Orchestrate pieces into a SmokeVerificationE2E
-* Create a language specific ``SmokeVerificationE2E`` under ``src/test/java``.
+* Create a language specific SmokeVerificationE2E under ``src/test/java``.
 Most of the code can just be copied from other Smoke E2E implementations.
 Particularly, you should focus on preparing resources for launching the language specific HTTP endpoint in the ``configureRemoteFunction`` method.
-* Next, create a ``Dockerfile.remote-function`` under ``src/test/resources``, which builds the resources prepared by ``SmokeVerificationE2E`` into a Docker image.
+* Next, create a ``Dockerfile.remote-function`` under ``src/test/resources``, which builds the resources prepared by SmokeVerificationE2E into a Docker image.
 The image is then launched as an HTTP endpoint inside the container serving the ``CommandInterpreterFn``.

 ## Execution
-### Run the Harness test
+### Running the Harness test
-* The Harness test is to run the Smoke E2E test as a JUnit process against the remote function.
-A nice feature it provides is you can run both the Harness and the remote function on IDE, therefore allows you can mark breakpoints on either the Smoke E2E process or the remote function process.
+* The Harness test is to run the Smoke E2E test as a JUnit process against the remote function Java process.
+A nice feature it provides is you can run both the Harness and the remote function on an IDE, therefore allows you to set breakpoints on either one and debug the code efficiently.
-^^^ TO THIS END ^^^
-* To run the harness test against different language SDK:
+* How To:
-  * Startup the HTTP endpoint that serve the remote function(implemented in Step 2) at
+  * Startup the HTTP endpoint that serve the remote function(implemented in Step 2) at port 8000, which align with the module.yaml resides in ``src/test/java/resources`` under _statefun-smoke-e2e-multilang-harness_.
-  * ``MultiLangSmokeHarnessTest`` under _statefun-smoke-e2e-multilang-harness
-* Run Step 3's ``CommandInterpreterFn`` HTTP endpoint at localhost 8000 port.
-_ to test out your implementation.
+  * Comment out ``@Ignore`` in ``MultiLangSmokeHarnessTest``.
+  * Run ``MultiLangSmokeHarnessTest``.
+* Noted that the Harness only requires Step 1 and Step 2 to be implemented, hence you can use the Harness to test drive your implementation as well.

-## Run the Smoke E2E test
+## Running the SmokeVerificationE2E
+* The SmokeVerificationE2E, unlike Harness, spawn up the Flink cluster(Master, Workers) and the remote function as dedicated containers for testing.
+The setup is to simulate the production environment.
+* Once the Step 1,2,3 are implemented, you should be able to run the language specific SmokeVerificationE2E directly.

 # Architecture